Integrated PaymentsHow Integrated Processing Benefits Both Merchants & Consumers

 Curious About Integrated Payment Solutions?
 Here’s What to Look for.

-Essentially, information is keyed in once, then automatically used wherever or however else it’s needed.
-This eliminates the possibility of re-entry mistakes.
+Imagine that you could key-in information once, then automatically use wherever or however else it’s needed, eliminating the possibility of re-entry mistakes.
 As long as the data is entered correctly from the start, the numbers are always accurate, even across multiple related databases.

-The integrated payments concept lets merchants take credit card information obtained during the original payment transaction and forwards it to other accounting programs for processing and posting.
+The integrated payments concept lets you take credit card information obtained during a transaction and forward it to other accounting programs for processing and posting.
 It sounds great... but does it work?
 In this post, we look at how an integrated payments system can benefit your business.

 What is an Integrated Payment System?